Athletics: Dazzling Rudisha smashes world record

-LONDON (Reuters) - Kenya’s David Rudisha capped four years of dominance in the 800 meters by storming to gold in a world record time with a dazzling run at the London Olympics on Thursday.
+LONDON (Reuters) - Kenya’s David Rudisha stormed to 800 meters gold in a world record time at the London Olympics on Thursday to cap four years of dominance in the two-lap event with a brilliant run.

-As the 80,000 crowd roared him on, the world champion scorched around the Olympic Stadium in one minute 40.91 to beat the mark of 1.41.01 he set two years ago in Italy.
+With the 80,000 crowd in the Olympic Stadium roaring him on, the world champion scorched around the Olympic Stadium in one minute 40.91 to beat the mark of 1.41.01 he set two years ago in Italy.

 “I had no doubt about winning but I was waiting for perfect conditions to break the record,” the 23-year-old told reporters.